 International applicants who are applying for transfer admission or those having received advanced foreign educational credentials from a university or program outside of the U.S. education system, will be required to have their official transcripts or examination marks evaluated on a course-by-course basis by the World Education Services, Inc., P.O.
 Box 745, Old Chelsea Station, New York, NY 10113-0745.

-For further information on admission of international students, please contact the Admission Office, College of Mount Saint Vincent, 6301 Riverdale Avenue, Riverdale, New York 10471-1093, by calling (718) 405-3267 or by email to email@example.com.
+For further information on admission of international students, please contact the Admission Office, University of Mount Saint Vincent, 6301 Riverdale Avenue, Riverdale, New York 10471-1093, by calling (718) 405-3267 or by email to email@example.com.

 NOTE – New York State Law requires that all college students born on or after January 1, 1957 must demonstrate proof of immunity against measles, mumps and rubella in order to be permitted to enroll.
 Students failing to provide proof of immunity will not be permitted to continue at the College.